-Hat Head village is located in the heart of Hat Head National Park.
+Hat Head Village is located in the heart of Hat Head National Park.
 The area is characterised by excellent surfing beaches, good fishing and snorkelling.
 It is also noted for the whales and dolphins off the coast which can be viewed from many headland points.

 There is an abundance of mangroves in the creek that are an important part of the marine ecosystem, make sure not to tread on these!
-They are a vital part of the habitat and fish nursey.
+They are a vital part of the habitat and fish nursery.

-For the more adventurous you can snorkel into the ocean which wraps around Hat Head mountain which is frequented by Wobbegong Sharks, so keep an eye out for these.
+For the more adventurous you can snorkel into the ocean which wraps around Hat Head Mountain which is frequented by Wobbegong Sharks, so keep an eye out for these.